 Effective Use of The CUHK Research Data Repository

-The CUHK Research Data Repository is the University’s research data repository.
+The CUHK Research Data Repository (https://researchdata.cuhk.edu.hk/) is the University’s research data repository.
 It aims to facilitate CUHK researchers to deposit, publish, and curate their research data outputs and for the worldwide to discover, access, and reuse the data.
-This workshop will introduce the functions of this Research Data Repository, and the effective methods for better data management, including how to publish and share data in the Repository, and deposit data for peer review. |
+This workshop will introduce the features of the CUHK Research Data Repository and the effective methods for better data self-management, including publishing and sharing data in the Repository, and depositing data for peer review. |

 The Improving Postgraduate Learning (IPL) programme, organized by the Graduate School and the Centre for Learning Enhancement And Research (CLEAR), is a structured and cross-disciplinary framework which aims to facilitate the learning of research skills for all postgraduate students.
 It is highly recommended for postgraduate students to build a solid foundation for their postgraduate studies.
 All postgraduates are welcome to join!